Cross-border league to resume with series of derbies

 The Guinness Pro14 is aiming to return in August with a series of derbies.

-The IRFU chief executive Philip Browne has revealed that the Pro14 has targeted the weekend of 22-23 August for resumption, with the four Irish provinces – Connacht, Leinster, Munster and Ulster – set to play derby fixtures behind closed doors at the Aviva Stadium.
+IRFU chief executive Philip Browne last month revealed that the four Irish provinces – Connacht, Leinster, Munster and Ulster – were set to play derby fixtures behind closed doors at the Aviva Stadium.

 Can’t get to the shops?
 You can download the digital edition of Rugby World straight to your tablet or subscribe to the print edition to get the magazine delivered to your door.